6 Things Business Owners Wish They Knew Before Selling

 1. Get the whole team … and the right team … together from the start: For most business owners, forming a team begins with the right lawyers (both M&A attorneys and trust and estate attorneys) and a qualified accountant.
 More importantly, you need a single point of contact to bring it all together.
 That can be an advisor or firm with deep experience in helping business owners through the entire process and who can run point on the bewildering number of steps that must be taken.
 If the right team is not in place and well-coordinated, if you only work with your M&A attorney, for example, your accountant will no doubt come to you after the deal is done and point out what would have been more advantageous after the fact.
 We are talking significant money potentially left on the table.
 Yes, the fees are likely to be more to hire the right team, but it will be worth it in the end.
 You don’t want to be “penny wise but pound foolish.”

 2. Utilize your estate tax/gifting exemption while you can: If you are considering selling your business in the next few years, now may be the time to make the most of estate tax/gifting exemptions by transferring company stock and other assets to loved ones.
-The current exemption amounts ($12.06 million for individuals and $24.12 million for married couples in 2022) are set to sunset at the end of 2025.
-Private business owners have the advantage of being able to utilize leverage on their gifting because they are dealing with private company stock.
+The current exemption amounts ($13.61 million for individuals and $27.22 million for married couples in 2024) are set to sunset at the end of 2025.
+Private business owners may have the advantage of being able to utilize valuation discounts on their gifting because of the nature of dealing with private company stock.
 This strategy can get complicated, so work closely with a qualified advisor to ensure it is done correctly.

 3. Transfer assets to states without income taxes: As you approach a sale, explore ways to transfer part of your business to other jurisdictions, including to states without income taxes, such as South Dakota and Nevada.
 Sometimes, the equity value of a company is not defined to the actual location of the business.
 Therefore, creative planning can pay significant dividends from an after-tax perspective.

 4. Make the most of your company structure: How your company is structured can have an enormous impact on the outcome of a sale.
-For example, if you own C-corp stock, you might qualify for a Section 1202 exclusion, also called the Small Business Stock Gains Exclusion, which could mean eliminating up to $10 million in capital gains tax from the sale of a business.
+For example, if you own stock in a domestic c-corporation, you might quality for a Section 1202 exclusion, also called the Qualified Small Business Stock Gains Exclusion, which could mean eliminating the greater of $10 million or 10 times your basis in the stock.
 Further, if you’ve given stock to family members via a trust transfer, each individual trust could qualify for the exclusion.
 The point is to fully understand the legal entity of your company and the potential benefits it can provide as you approach a sale.

 5. Seek buy-in from your employees: Make sure you bring your employees into the loop regarding your exit plans at the right time.
 If you don’t, and some people are kept in the dark as to your plans, it can be damaging for morale.
 You don’t want that when trying to get the highest value for your business.
 You want to reward your team and get them excited about what’s to come.
 Any potential suitor will want that as well, and it can derail a sale if key staff leave or are disincentivized.
 So, bring your team into the conversation when the time is right and give them an incentive to be all in.